kristinabog/eu-kite-spots/README.md

 - #### As an admin I want to be able:

-    1. To access, edit and delete ALL spots and countries from the admin profile
+    1. To access, edit and delete spots and countries from the admin profile

         The admin's profile page will also have all the countries listed that the admin can edit and delete in the same way as with the spots.